 More Deliciously Vegan Soup Recipes

 Vegan Broccoli Potato Soup

-- Cutting Board
+- Cutting board and knife

 - Large pot

-- Immersion blender
+- Immersion blender (or regular blender/ food processor)

 - 2 C potato , peeled and diced